-They are taught to use all currently available anesthesia drugs, to manage fluid and blood replacement therapy, and to interpret data from sophisticated monitoring devices.
+They are taught to use all currently available anesthesia drugs, to manage fluid and to interpret data from sophisticated monitoring devices.

-Other clinical responsibilities include the insertion of invasive catheters, the recognition and correction of complications that occur during the course of an anesthetic, the provision of airway and ventilatory support during resuscitation, and pain management.
+Other clinical responsibilities include the insertion of invasive catheters, the recognition and pain management.

-This anesthesia experience includes the care of not only healthy but also critically ill patients of all ages for elective and emergency procedures.
-In most programs, this minimum is surpassed early in their clinical practicum and the average number of anesthetics performed upon graduation is 773.
+This anesthesia experience includes the care of not only healthy but also critically ill patients of all ages for elective and the average number of anesthetics performed upon graduation is 773.

 The results of a 1998 survey of program directors show that Nurse anesthesia programs provide an average of 1595 hours of clinical experience for each student.

-During their clinical anesthesia experience, students are supervised by CRNAs or anesthesiologists who provide instruction in the safe administration and monitoring of various techniques, including both general and regional anesthesia.
+During their clinical anesthesia experience, students are supervised by CRNAs or anesthesiologists who provide instruction in the safe administration and regional anesthesia.

 The clinical faculty also evaluate the technical and critical thinking skills of students on a regular basis.